19hours/sg-statutes/Acts/Children and Young Persons Act.md

 ### Bail of children and young persons arrested

-30\.—(1) Where a person apparently below the age of 16 years is arrested with or without warrant, he shall be brought before a Juvenile Court.
+30\.—(1) Where a person apparently below the age of 16 years is arrested with or without warrant and he is not released, he shall be brought before a Juvenile Court.

+[3/2011 wef 20/07/2011]

-(2) Where the person cannot be brought immediately before a Juvenile Court, the officer making the arrest shall, without unnecessary delay, take or send the person arrested before a Magistrate who shall inquire into the case and unless —
+(2) Where the person cannot be brought immediately before a Juvenile Court as required under subsection (1), the police officer or other officer from a law enforcement agency making the arrest shall, without unnecessary delay, take or send the person arrested before a Magistrate.

+[3/2011 wef 20/07/2011]

+(3) The Juvenile Court or Magistrate, as the case may be, before whom a person is brought under subsection (1) or (2) shall inquire into the case and shall determine whether —

 (a) the charge is one of an offence triable only by the High Court;

-(b) it is necessary in the interest of that person to remove him from association with any undesirable person; or
+(b) it is necessary in the interest of the person to remove him from association with any undesirable person;

+(c) the person is likely to abscond;

+(d) the person may commit further offences;

+(e) it is necessary to —

+(i) prevent the loss or destruction of evidence relating to the offence with which the person is charged; or

+(ii) prevent interference with any witness in respect of any such offence; or

-(c) the Magistrate has reason to believe that the release of that person would defeat the ends of justice,
+(f) there is reason to believe that the release of that person would otherwise defeat the ends of justice.

+[3/2011 wef 20/07/2011]

-the Magistrate shall release that person on a bond, with or without sureties, for such amount as will, in the opinion of the Magistrate, secure the attendance of that person upon the hearing of the charge, being entered into by his parent or guardian or other responsible person.
+(4) If none of the circumstances referred to in subsection (3) exist, the Juvenile Court or Magistrate shall release the person on a bond, with or without sureties, for such amount as will, in the opinion of the Juvenile Court or Magistrate, secure the attendance of the person upon the hearing of the charge.

+[3/2011 wef 20/07/2011]

+(5) The bond shall be entered into by the parent or guardian of the person or any other person responsible for the care and control of the person.

+[3/2011 wef 20/07/2011]

 ### Attendance at court of parent or guardian of child or young person charged with an offence, etc.